telefonicaid/fiware-glancesync/README.rst

 * using the options *user*, *password*, *tenant*, *keystone_url*.

-If credentials are stored in the configuration file, it is convenient to make the file only readable by the user who invokes Glancesync.
+If credentials are stored in the configuration file, it is convenient to make the file only readable by the user who invokes GlanceSync.

 Example of a configuration file
 _______________________________

 The following is an example of a configuration file, with all the possible options auto explained in the comments.
-This file is also available in the ``conf`` directory, but be aware that Glancesync does not read the configuration from this path unless explicitly requested by setting *GLANCESYNC_CONFIG*.
+This file is also available in the ``conf`` directory, but be aware that GlanceSync does not read the configuration from this path unless explicitly requested by setting *GLANCESYNC_CONFIG*.